thorj/ui_ms_thesis_template/README.md

   4. To change thesis author etc refer to *templates/params.tex*.

-  5. I encourage you to tailor the settings script located at *scripts/settings.R* for your own needs.
+  5. I encourage you to tailor the settings script located at *scripts/settings.R* to your own needs.

-Based on a template outlined by Lucy McGowan: https://livefreeordichotomize.com/2018/09/14/one-year-to-dissertate/
+Based on a template outlined by Lucy McGowan:

+https://livefreeordichotomize.com/2018/09/14/one-year-to-dissertate/